-In our consideration, both of the two Fermi surfaces composed of the $p$ and $d$ orbitals (annular Fermi surfaces as shown in Fig.\ref{stru} (d)) take part in the superconducting state.
-The order parameter given in Eq.~(\ref{dvect}) naturally gives rise to different gap amplitudes for the inner and outer Fermi surfaces, then the superconducting states are expected to exhibit a two-gap behavior.
-This is consistent with experimental observations of multi-gap signatures in kagome superconductors~\cite{guguchia2023tunable, hossain2024unconventional}.

-\emph{The upper critical field of the superconductivity in monolayer limit.}---In this section, within the MCBB, we calculate the upper critical field of the superconductivity in monolayer limit by using the gap equation.
-From the linearized Eliashberg equation, the gap equation of superconductivity can be derived as \cite{frigeri2004superconductivity,sigrist2009introduction}:
+\emph{The upper critical field.}---In this section, within the MCBB, we calculate the upper critical field of superconductivity in the monolayer limit by using the linearized gap equation.
+The gap equation can be written as \cite{frigeri2004superconductivity,sigrist2009introduction}:

-where the $G^{0}_{s,s'}(\mathbf{k},i\omega_{n})$ is the Matsubara Greens function constructed by the effective two-band Hamiltonian in Eq.~(\ref{effsingb}).
+where $G^{0}_{s,s'}(\mathbf{k},i\omega_{n})$ is the Matsubara Green‘s function constructed by the effective two-band Hamiltonian in Eq.(\ref{effsingb}).

 We simplify the gap equation by using the decoupling of the interaction \cite{sigrist2009introduction}:

 The decoupling constant is represented by $v$, which is proportional to the strength of the interaction.